Bull Valley, Illinois: The village today

 Today the Village government occupies Stickney House, one of the oldest brick buildings in the area.
 This house was originally built without any corners due to the belief of the Stickneys that evil spirits could live in corners.
-While the village has grown, and even includes some subdivisions now, it remains rural, with areas of woods, farms, and low-density housing between the urban sprawl of Crystal Lake and McHenry.
+While the village has grown, and even includes some subdivisions now, it remains rural, with areas of woods, farms, and low-density housing between larger, exurb towns of Crystal Lake, Woodstock, and McHenry.